ocf/hugo-decal-web/content/announcements/week-3.md

 weight: 1
 ---

-Hi everyone, we're entering the second week of the DeCal!
+Hi everyone, we're entering the third week of the DeCal!
 At this point, you should have turned in your Lab 2 on Gradescope.
 We’ll be taking a look and grading them soon.
 Weekly notes:
 - Normal schedule, Lecture + Lab on **Tuesday 09/23 7-9PM PST**.
     - Slides link are released, but are not official/finalized until after lecture is given on Tuesday 7pm.